w3c/compute-pressure/README.md

     simulations that don’t impact gameplay)
   * Tweak quality-vs-speed knobs in the game’s rendering engine (shadows quality, texture filtering, view distance)

+Technically these can be accomplished by knowing thermal states (e.g., is the system being passively cooled - throttled) as well as CPU pressure states for the threads the site is using such as main thread and workers.
+System thermals is a global state and can be affected by other apps and sites than the observing site.

 ### Future Goals